-James Schwemlein is a nonresident scholar in the South Asia Program at the Carnegie Endowment for International Peace and a consultant working for the World Bank.
+James Schwemlein is a nonresident scholar in the South Asia Program at the Carnegie Endowment for International Peace, where he writes and works on South Asia and the Indo-Pacific.

 He is also a senior director with Albright Stonebridge Group, where he advises clients on regulatory challenges and business strategies.